shermanloan/scejson-doc/doc/module-loan.md

 and as such, the child objects of `Product` which describe the coverage details, should be parsed.

+Please see the table below which lists all drop codes and reasons.

 🟦 **Product.DropReason**

 | Type  | Required | Values |